Reference

 • Do not expose private source paths.

-• Use public image derivatives for images.
+• Use public image derivatives for images, including srcset, width, and height metadata.

 • Use Resource Downloads for public non-image files.